KiwifruitDev/KiwifruitDev/README.md

 - [YTP-Plus.github.io](https://github.com/YTP-Plus/YTP-Plus.github.io) - Documentation for ytp+.
   - Help needed: I need to make a guide for plugin creation.
 - [tf-amongus](https://github.com/TeamPopplio/tf-amongus) - Among Us recreated in Team Fortress 2
-  - Help needed: I need a map in order to finish this gamemode...
+  - Help needed: I need a map in order to finish this gamemode.

 ## Other repos: